-If you do not want to keep older versions of a policy, you can delete them.
+If you don't want to keep older versions of a policy, you can delete them.
 Doing so does not delete the currently published policy and does not affect the policy's assignments.

 To delete a version of a policy: